pim97/fingerprint-technique/readme.md

 3. Copy the entire content of `fp.js` and paste it into the console.
 4. Press Enter to execute the code.

-The fingerprint data and hash will be logged to the console for immediate viewing.
+The fingerprint data, hash, and bot detection results will be logged to the console for immediate viewing.

 ## Fingerprinting Techniques